Reserpine: Medical uses

 Reserpine is recommended as an alternative drug for treating hypertension by the JNC 8.
 A 2016 Cochrane review found reserpine to be as effective as other first-line antihypertensive drugs for lowering of blood pressure.
 The reserpine–thiazide diuretic combination is one of the few drug treatments shown to reduce mortality in randomized controlled trials: The Hypertension Detection and Follow-up Program, the Veterans Administration Cooperative Study Group in Anti-hypertensive Agents, and the Systolic Hypertension in the Elderly Program.
 Moreover, reserpine was included as a secondary antihypertensive option for patients who did not achieve blood pressure lowering targets in the ALLHAT study.

+The daily dose in antihypertensive treatment is as low as 0.05 to 0.25 mg.

-It was previously used to treat symptoms of dyskinesia in patients with Huntington's disease, but alternative medications are preferred today.
+Reserpine was previously used to treat symptoms of dyskinesia in patients with Huntington's disease, but alternative medications are preferred today.

-The daily dose of reserpine in antihypertensive treatment is as low as 0.05 to 0.25 mg.
 The use of reserpine as an antipsychotic drug had been nearly completely abandoned, but more recently it made a comeback as adjunctive treatment, in combination with other antipsychotics, so that more refractory patients get dopamine blockade from the other antipsychotic, and dopamine depletion from reserpine.
 Doses for this kind of adjunctive goal can be kept low, resulting in better tolerability.
 Originally, doses of 0.5 mg to 40 mg daily were used to treat psychotic diseases.

-Doses in excess of 3 mg daily often required use of an anticholinergic drug to combat excessive cholinergic activity in many parts of the body as well as parkinsonism.
+Doses in excess of 3 mg daily often required combined administration with an anticholinergic drug to combat excessive cholinergic activity in many parts of the body, as well as parkinsonism.
 For adjunctive treatment, doses are typically kept at or below 0.25 mg twice a day.